Officials: Police shoot suspect with knife in Harlem Whole Foods

-HARLEM, Manhattan (WABC) --A police officer shot a suspect with a knife inside Whole Foods in Harlem.
+HARLEM, Manhattan (WABC) --An investigation is underway after a police officer shot a suspect with a knife inside Whole Foods in Harlem.

 Officials say the uniformed officer was lunged at by the knife-wielding man on 125th Street and Lenox Avenue just before 8:30 Saturday night.
-A police officer then shot the suspect one time in the torso.
+A police officer then shot the suspect one time in the shoulder.

+"After several commands to drop the knife, one officer discharged two rounds, striking the suspect," said NYPD Assistant Chief Kathleen O'Reilly.

-The officer is okay and the suspect is expected to survive.
+The officer is okay, and the 28-year-old suspect is expected to survive.

+"I saw people running - I ran out, too - I wasn't risking it," said Whole Foods employee Malik Wright.

+"They say he tried to swing a razor, something metal, and they shot him in his chest," said the suspect's friend, Papito Abreu.

-A person inside Whole Foods suffered a medical episode and was taken away by ambulance.
+A person inside Whole Foods also suffered a medical episode and was taken away by ambulance.

+The store was shut down due to the crime scene investigation inside.

+Officers say the suspect was out on parole, and has a history of petit larceny.

 ----------